dplumptre/book-rental-app/README.md

 2. You might get this error 'Vite manifest not found at:'
    1. Run npm install

-   2. npm run dev --> this will create the vote manifest
+   2. npm run dev --> this will create the vite manifest

    3. php artisan serve